The Collapse of Parenting: How We Hurt Our Kids When We Treat Them Like Grown-Ups

 Sean McDowell, PhD

-Sex Education for Late Elementary Students
+Sex Education for Middle School Students

 Lori Kuykendall, MPH